Collective relaxation dynamics in a three-dimensional lattice glass model

 The emergence of a small population of fast moving particles in an otherwise nearly frozen backbone is unexpected as it is not directly included in the Hamiltonian in \eq{eq:hamiltonian}, contrary to kinetically constrained models.
 To understand this feature, we measure for lattice site $i$ in an equilibrium configuration a local energy barrier, $\Delta e_i$, defined as the minimum energy cost to swap with one of its nearest neighbors.
 Such analysis is not possible in off-lattice models, but is very easy here.
 We show in \fig{fig:energy_barrier}(a) the cumulative probability distribution of $\Delta e / T$.
 Lattice sites with $\Delta e / T \geq 10$, for instance, are only swapped with probability $\leq 10^{-4}$.
 At high temperature, a large fraction of lattice sites have $\Delta e / T \leq 0$ and can move with no rejection.
 With decreasing temperature, local energy barriers become very large.
 At $T = 0.3$, a majority of sites have $\Delta e / T \geq 26$, yielding a local timescale $\geq 10^{11}$.
 Strikingly, however, a fraction of about $0.1\%$ of the lattice sites remains totally free to swap.

 In \fig{fig:energy_barrier}(b-d), we show the lattice sites with $\Delta e \leq 0$ at $T=0.3$.
 A significant fraction of these are dimers and trimers, which result in reversible local particle exchanges.
 More rarely, we observe a larger cluster, as highlighted in red.
-Our visualisations indicate that these localized clusters can move very rapidly throughout the system.
+Our visualizations indicate that these localized clusters can move very rapidly throughout the system.
 In the example of \fig{fig:energy_barrier}, the cluster travels more than $L/2$ over about $400$ time steps.
 The identity of the particles that belong to the cluster also changes rapidly.
 Therefore, these fast moving localized clusters are {\it emerging quasiparticles} which can move large distances.
 Particles advected by clusters are responsible for the extended tails in the van Hove distributions.
 After many quasiparticles have been observed, the sites that have relaxed are not homogeneously distributed, as shown in \fig{fig:energy_barrier}(e).
 This suggests the existence of specific paths along which the motion of quasiparticles occurs preferentially.
 As a corollary, there exist large compact domains in which fast motion cannot occur and can only relax by the repeated motion of many quasiparticles at their boundaries.
 This represents, for the lattice glass model under study, the analog of the dynamic facilitation reported for off-lattice simulations~\cite{Keys2011,Scalliet2022}.

 To describe more quantitatively the emerging dynamic heterogeneity, we measure the four-point correlation function $G_4(r, t)$, defined as